 Guadalupe Island: The Best Great White Shark Diving on the Planet

 Great White Shark encounters at Guadalupe Island are nothing short of spectacular.
-It’s simply the best destination in the world for calm, clear water and a consistently high probability of multiple shark encounters per day.
-The sheer number of sharks in the bay that we dive in is amazing.
-On many dives, we see two or three great whites, although in July and August we have seen up to 12 sharks on one dive!
-Guadalupe is home to at least 238 individually identified animals and we are still counting.
+It’s simply the best destination in the world to see lots of sharks on a consistent basis in beautiful aqua blue water with 125 foot or greater visibility.
+The bay that we dive in is almost always calm and the sheer number of sharks is amazing.
+On many dives, we see two or three Great Whites, although in July and August we have seen up to 12 sharks on one dive!
+Guadalupe is home to at least 242 individually identified Great Whites and we are not done counting!

 “The SHARKS!
 WOW!
 After a few slow hours in the morning the first two days, the remaining dive time was non-stop action with sometimes as many as 4 sharks circling the cages and appearing from the blue from all angles.
 This trip is both an adrenaline rush and an experience of extreme beauty and awe.”